Green peafowl: Distribution and habitat

 The green peafowl was widely distributed in Southeast Asia in the past from southern China especially Yunnan, eastern and north-eastern India, southeastern Bangladesh, northern Myanmar, extending through Laos, and Thailand into Vietnam, Cambodia, Peninsular Malaysia, and the island of Java in Indonesia, but in Java they are only found in protected areas such as Ujung Kulon National Park and Baluran National Park.
 Records from northeastern India have been questioned and old records are possibly of feral birds.

-The ranges have reduced with habitat destruction and hunting.
+In Cambodia, Keo Seima Wildlife Sanctuary was shown to hold a significant and increasing population of around 745 individuals in 2020.

 Green peafowl are found in a wide range of habitats, including primary and secondary forest, both tropical and subtropical, as well as evergreen and deciduous.
 They may also be found amongst bamboo, on grasslands, savannas, scrub, and farmland edge.
 In Vietnam, the preferred habitat was found to be dry, deciduous forest close to water and away from human disturbance.
 In Java they are only found in savanna.
 Proximity to water appears to be an important factor.